orbisgis/h2gis/docs/dev/ST_TriangleContouring.md

 -- |          1.2 0 0.6, 2.4 0 0.2))      |     |     |     |       |
 -- | POLYGON((3 1.5 2, 3 3 4, 1.2 0 0.6,  | 1.0 |   6 | 4.0 |     2 |
 -- |          3 1.5 2))                   |     |     |     |       |

+-- Note: Iso Contouring not takes into account the Z or table -- columns as value of vertex which is above of last varArgs.
 {% endhighlight %}

 <img class="displayed" src="../ST_TriangleContouring_2.png"/>